hust1902/PocketRPG/README.md

 # PocketRPG
-An RPG plugin for pocketmine
+An RPG plugin for pocketmine.

+**This plugin depends on PurePerms to work properly!**

 **Please look at the Wiki for a good description.**